Oygron/SupCom_Import_Export_Blender/README.md

-Tested on Blender 2.71 and Supreme Commander - Forged Alliance
+Tested on Blender 2.71 to 2.73 and Supreme Commander - Forged Alliance

 known bugs :
 Order of bones are not respected at export.